FBApro: A fast, simple linear transformation for diverse metabolic modeling tasks: Introduction

-We validate FBApro on both simulated and cancer cell line data.
+We illustrate the use of FBApro on an example ``toy'' model, and validate it on both simulated and cancer cell line data.
 On simulated data, we first compare the running time of FBApro to FBA, iMAT~\cite{shlomi2008network}, and MoMA~\cite{segre2002analysis}, and find that FBApro is orders of magnitude faster.
-We compare FBAPro to FBA as it is the \emph{de facto} method for metabolic modeling and has been used in various ways to incorporate gene expression values~\cite{covert2001regulation, kaste2023accurate, machado2014systematic}; to iMAT as it is a widely used method for integrating GE with metabolic models to uncover steady state fluxes that are ``consistent" with the GE data; and to MoMA as it solves a similarly phrased problem to FBApro using the traditional optimization approach.
+We compare FBApro to FBA as it is the \emph{de facto} method for metabolic modeling and has been used in various ways to incorporate GE values~\cite{covert2001regulation, kaste2023accurate, machado2014systematic}; to iMAT as it is a widely used method for integrating GE with metabolic models to uncover steady state fluxes that are ``consistent'' with the GE data; and to MoMA as it solves a similarly phrased problem to FBApro using the traditional optimization approach.
 The aforementioned methods also have an available implementation written in Python.
-We then consider simulations where exact, noisy and missing data are derived from steady state fluxes, and demonstrate that the corresponding variants of FBApro outperform previous approaches in recapitulating the known steady state fluxes.
-Finally, we consider cancer cell-line gene expression and reaction flux data to show that FBApro surpasses or has state-of-the-art performance in imputing unmeasured fluxes and mapping gene expression data to the steady-state space while predicting corresponding unseen data.
-Overall, our results suggest that FBAPro is a flexible, modular and effective approach for high-throughput and large-scale metabolic modeling.
+We then consider simulations where exact, noisy and missing data are derived from steady state fluxes, and demonstrate that FBApro is competitive with previous approaches in recapitulating the known steady state fluxes, while requiring a fraction of the running time.
+Finally, we consider cancer cell-line GE and reaction flux data to show that FBApro surpasses or has competitive performance in imputing unmeasured fluxes and mapping GE data to the steady-state space while predicting corresponding unseen data.
+Overall, our results suggest that FBApro is a flexible, modular and effective approach for high-throughput and large-scale metabolic modeling.